jayjiratta/VoiceVibe/README.md

 In the initial version of the project, I will utilize pre-trained models for speech-to-text conversion and sentiment analysis:

 - **Speech-to-Text**: Using [OpenAI's Whisper model](https://github.com/openai/whisper) for accurate and efficient transcription of audio files.
-- **Sentiment Analysis**: Leveraging [VADER (Valence Aware Dictionary and sEntiment Reasoner)](https://github.com/cjhutto/vaderSentiment) for sentiment analysis, which is well-suited for detecting emotions in text.
+- **Sentiment Analysis**: Leveraging [transformers)](https://github.com/huggingface/transformers) for sentiment analysis, which is well-suited for detecting emotions in text.

 **Version 2: Custom-trained Models**